Statistical Models for Repeated Categorical Ratings: The R Package rater

-A typical approach for modelling categorical ratings is to posit an underlying true class for each item that is unobserved, i.e., we represent the class as a latent variable.
-One of the first such models was developed by \citet{dawid1979}.
-This model is still studied and used to this day, and has served as a foundation for several extensions.
-Our R package, \pkg{rater}, is the first one specifically designed to provide inference for the Dawid--Skene model and its variations.
+A typical approach for modelling categorical ratings is to posit an unobserved underlying true class for each item, i.e., we represent the true class as a latent variable.
+One of the first such models was developed by Dawid and Skene (1979).
+This model is still studied and used to this day, and has served as a foundation for several extensions (e.g., Paun et al.\ 2018).
+Our R package, \CRANpkg{rater}, is the first one specifically designed to provide inference for the Dawid--Skene model and its variants.

-The \proglang{Python} library \pkg{pyanno} \citep{pyanno} also implements a Bayesian version of the Dawid--Skene model in addition to the models described by \citet{rzhetsky2009}.
-However, unlike \pkg{rater}, \pkg{pyanno} only supports parameter estimation via optimisation rather than Markov chain Monte Carlo (MCMC); i.e., it will calculate posterior modes rather than sample from the full posterior distribution.
-In addition, \pkg{pyanno} does not support the variations of the Dawid--Skene model nor the grouped-data interface implemented in \pkg{rater}.
+The Python library \pkg{pyanno} (Berkes et al.\ 2011) also implements a Bayesian version of the Dawid--Skene model in addition to the models described by Rzhetsky (2009).
+However, unlike \CRANpkg{rater}, \pkg{pyanno} only supports parameter estimation via optimisation rather than MCMC; i.e., it will only compute posterior modes rather than provide samples from the full posterior distribution.
+In addition, \pkg{pyanno} does not support variants of the Dawid--Skene model nor the support for grouped data implemented in \CRANpkg{rater}.

-More broadly, many different so-called `latent class' models have been developed and implemented in software, for a wide diversity of applications.
+More broadly, many different so-called `latent class' models have been developed and implemented in software, for a wide diversity of applications (e.g., Goodman 1974).
 A key aspect of the categorical ratings context is that we assume our categories are known ahead of time, i.e., the possible values for the latent classes are fixed.
 The Dawid--Skene model has this constraint built-in, whereas other latent class models are better tailored to other scenarios.
-Nevertheless, many of these models are closely related and are implemented as \proglang{R} packages.
+Nevertheless, many of these models are closely related and are implemented as R packages.